There’s no shortage of vegan food in Austin. Don’t miss brunch at Bouldin Creek Cafe, and lunch on the patio at Counter Culture.

 I ordered one guacamole taco and one tofu taco.
 The tofu was a bit soft and under-spiced for my tastes.
 If I were to go back, I’d try the bean taco instead.

-Keep the Austin tour going with food trucks, stores, and sweets.
+Keep the Austin tour going with more vegan food in Austin at food trucks, ice cream shops, and even an all vegan grocery store.